protocultor/SmolPlayer/README.md

 And oh by the way, this being intended to run as a standalone MacOS app, the compatibity with Windows might just *not be there*.
 Well actually, the only thing I know of that **won't** work in Windows is the `touch` commands down at the bottom.
 If you are trying to run this on Windows, just make sure you have two emtpy txt files, `songlist.txt` and `urllist.txt` in the same folder as `SmolPlayer.py`.

+## Hey guess what!?
+Tkinter really sucks, so I decided to redo this app with Qt.
+It'a way better and I might be able to make a windows app with it(not because I like windows, just because I need to learn how).